YunoHost/ynh-dev/README.md

 Depending on what you want to achieve, you might want to run the postinstall right away - and/or setup a domain with an actually working DNS.

-### 2. Setup ynh-dev and the development environnement
+### 2. Setup ynh-dev and the development environment

 Deploy a `ynh-dev` folder at the root of the filesystem with :